The Grand Ducal Family

 On 7 October 2000, Prince Henri became Grand Duke of Luxembourg.
 Since then, Princess Maria Teresa bears the title of Grand Duchess of Luxembourg.

-Her Royal Highness the Grand Duchess is the grandmother of five grandsons and one granddaughter:
+Her Royal Highness the Grand Duchess is the grandmother of six grandsons and two granddaughters:

 • Prince Charles (born 10 May 2020) and Prince François (born on 27 March 2023), the two sons of the Crown Prince and Princess,

-• Princess Amalia (born on 15 June 2014) and Prince Liam (born on 28 November 2016), the two children of Prince Félix and Princess Claire of Luxembourg, and
+• Princess Amalia (born on 15 June 2014), Prince Liam (born on 28 November 2016) and Prince Balthazar (born on 7 January 2024), the three children of Prince Félix and Princess Claire of Luxembourg,

-• Prince Gabriel (born on 12 March 2006) and Prince Noah (born on 21 September 2007), the two sons of Prince Louis of Luxembourg.
+• Prince Gabriel (born on 12 March 2006) and Prince Noah (born on 21 September 2007), the two sons of Prince Louis of Luxembourg, and

 Pictures of the Grand Duchess